Toying with the idea of hair extensions for your fine hair?

 Halo extensions are really great for damaged hair because they're the only extensions that aren't invasive.

-Our fine halo extension is great for damaged hair because it just gives you that bit of extra volume so that it still looks like your hair, but the healthiest version of your hair.
+Our halo extension is great for damaged hair because it just gives you that bit of extra volume so that it still looks like your hair, but the healthiest version of your hair.

 It's a great alternative to have hair that looks healthier without it looking like your hair has just grown dramatically overnight.